syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/Combobox-Dependencies.md

 ##ComboBox Dependencies

-The external script dependencies of the ComboBox control are,
+The external script dependencies of the ComboBox control are as follows:

 * [jQuery 1.7.1](http://jquery.com/) and later versions.
-* [jQuery.easing](http://cdn.syncfusion.com/js/assets/external/jquery.easing.1.3.min.js) - to support the animation effects.

 The internal script dependency ej.web.all.js is a bundle of all Syncfusion ASP.NET MVC controls.
-If you use ej.web.all.js in your application, you can leave this section or else you can try to render ComboBox in your application using ej.combobox.min.js file.
-You can refer the following frameworks and controls in your project.
+If you use ej.web.all.js in your application, you can leave this section, or else try to render ComboBox in your application using the ej.combobox.min.js file.
+Refer to the following frameworks and controls in your project.

 <table>